The purpose of this section on our school website is to outline the state mandates and our district policies as related to school attendance.

 (cf. 6154 – Homework/Makeup Work)

-STUDENTS THAT ARE ABSENT: Parents should report all student absences by dialing the Attendance Office at (310) 378- 8471 and press 1.
+Parents can also report absences by dialing the Attendance Office at (310) 378- 8471 and press 1.
 If the Attendance Office is not contacted by phone, the student must provide the Attendance Office with a written note providing the reason for the absence.
 A parent or guardian must sign the note.
 The note must be provided on the day the student returns to school.
 Students who have been absent part of the day must report to the Attendance Office immediately upon returning to school.

 IMPORTANT: